Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Route 455 has its origins in shoppers’ routes 254 and 255 started in 1989 to link Beddington Asda with Wallington (254), Roundshaw (255) and Waddon/West Croydon (both).
 Both routes ran on Mondays to Fridays from 0900 to 1600 no doubt using a peak spreadover bus or two from another route.
 The two routes were soon amalgamated under the 255 number, running from West Croydon via Waddon, Beddington Asda as far as Hilliers Lane, then in a one way loop via Wallington Green, Wallington, Roundshaw and Plough Lane and back to West Croydon.
 I seem to recall an hourly service with Leyland Olympians.

-Operation was initially by South London, although the route was soon put out to tender and awarded to LondonLinks from their Beddington Farm base – the 455 is the only route to pass the garage, so is a natural fit!
-It has been based there ever since, although South London and LondonLinks are now under common ownership within the Arriva group.
-High floor Darts have now been replaced by these medium length dual door Wright Cadets (based on VDL SB120 chassis).
-DWL 67 (LJ53 NGY) was seen at the sleepy Kenley (Old Lodge Lane) terminus on 25 July 2006.
+Operation was initially by South London, although the route was soon put out to tender and awarded to LondonLinks from their Beddington Farm base – the 455 is the only route to pass the garage, so was a natural fit!
+Coincidentally South London and LondonLinks subsequently came under common ownership within the Arriva group.

 Navigation